yenmangu/ci-ms-2-cayenne/README.md

 This platform is meant to attract two types of users.

 **Primary User** -
-users of any age and background, who share a common goal of wanting to stay on track with their fitness goals.

 **Secondary User** -
-any existing fitness organisation/gym owner who currently doesn't but wishes to offer fitness or goal tracking services to existing customers.

-There is clear navigation for both types of User, designed to clearly guide the user towards the appropriate section.

-Users can directly contact Momentum if they wish to work with us as we are always looking for new talent to join our growing family.

 ### The 5 Planes of UX